albertyeh199909/Slack-imitation-group-project/seprinciples.md

 - Variable AND function names reflect data types and usage (eg user_id instead of user.) exactly abide by data type table in specification.
 - If desired suffix or prefix does not exist, we can make one and document it. (make sure that these “type hints” very obviously give away the type)-
 - Private class fields (ie most of them) have an underscore before themselves (eg self._id)

+## Naming:
+Naming of variables followed a strict convention of sticking to the names given in the spec wherever possible.
+However when we had to come up with names we followed the protocol:

 Comments: